-- 6. Use 0.45% sodium chloride and 5% glucose with either 0.15% or 0.3% potassium chloride (as appropriate) as the substrate fluid of choice if a VRIII is required.
-It is recognised that this is not readily available at present but this guidance recommends that this becomes standard practice (see Controversial areas, page 34 of the full document). - 7.
-Capillary blood glucose (CBG) target ranges are controversial.
-Aim for CBG between 6-10 mmol/L but 4-12 mmol/L is acceptable.
-Avoid wide swings in CBG. - 8.
-Monitor CBG regularly when the patient is under sedation.
-Hypoglycaemia sometimes manifests as drowsiness, which may be wrongly attributed to sedation. - Consider continuation of long-acting analogues (Glargine/Lantus®, Detemir/Levemir®) alongside the VRIII during the peri-operative period.
-This is generally recommended but local policies should be adhered to (see Controversial areas, page 39 of the full document). - 10.
-Prescribe and administer insulin according to NPSA guidance. - 11.
-Involve the diabetes specialist team if blood glucose targets are not achieved. - 12.
+- 1. Base management on Enhanced Recovery Partnership Programme principles but omit the pre-operative high carbohydrate drink in people with insulin treated diabetes. - 2.
+Institute the pre-agreed diabetes treatment pathway. - 3.
+Use 0.45% sodium chloride and 5% glucose with either 0.15% or 0.3% potassium chloride (as appropriate) as the substrate fluid of choice if a VRIII is required. - 4.
+Monitor CBG concentrations 1 2 hourly. - CBG target ranges are controversial.
+Aim for CBG between 6-10 mmol/L but 4-12 mmol/L is acceptable, avoiding wide swings. - 6.
+Consider continuation of long-acting analogues (Glargine/Lantus®, Detemir/Levemir®) alongside the VRIII during the peri-operative period.
+This is generally recommended but local policies should be adhered to (see Controversial areas, page 22).

+- Prescribe and administer insulin according to NPSA guidance ^[20, 41]. - 8.
+Involve the diabetes specialist team if blood glucose targets are not achieved. - 9.
 Identify high risk feet and provide pressure relief where necessary.
-Avoid use of anti-embolism stockings where contraindicated. - 13.
+Avoid use of anti-embolism stockings where contraindicated. - 10.
 Ensure that preparation for discharge is ongoing.